docarray/docarray/docs/advanced/document-store/redis.md

 ```

 Consider we want the nearest vectors to the embedding `[8.
 8. 8.]`, with the restriction that
 prices and color must follow a filter.
-For example, let's consider that retrieved documents must have `price` value lower then or equal to `max_price` and have `color` equal to `color`.
+For example, let's consider that retrieved documents must have a `price` value lower than or equal to `max_price` and have `color` equal to `color`.
 We can encode this information in Redis using `{'price': {'$lte': max_price}, 'color': {'$eq': color}}`.

-Then the search with the proposed filter can be implemented and used with the following code:
+Then the search with the proposed filter can be used as follows:
 ```python
 max_price = 7
 color = 'red'